ivomarb/Fortran-Expression-Evaluator/README.md

 # Other Resources

 * The [Calmat: a Fortran Equation Parser Involving Matrix Operations](https://github.com/hassaniriad/calmat) is based on this interpreter.
 * If you are using the Fortran Expression Evaluator please let us know!
 Emails are in the test.f90 file.
+Mark star ⭐ if you like the project.

 # License